Every year, The Carlson Law Firm raises funds for a local San Antonio non-profit organization…

 Volunteer at Habitat for Humanity

-Habitat for Humanity is a nonprofit organization that provides families in need decent and affordable housing.
+Habitat for Humanity is a nonprofit organization that provides families in need of decent and affordable housing.
 Habitat homeowners help build their own homes along with volunteers.
 It is important to note that the organization has age restrictions for volunteering on construction sites.
 If you want to take your children along, they must be 16 or older.

 Organize a Volunteer Activity